 - During the course of writing this article, I learnt about Arvan Cloud, naturally curious, I created an account with them- and their free tier is pretty generous.
 Posting a screenshot at the end of this post, server from Droplr, since I ended up using them for the purpose of this post.
 I will write a separate post on Arvan Cloud.

 Which CDN(S) do you use?
-Write to me:
+I would love to hear from you:

 Added: May 13, 2020: Many sites offer image hosting services, similar to YouTube and Vimeo for video.
 You can upload images form there onto sharing on web forums, etc.